 In multitrack recordings, the sound of each track interacts with the sounds of other tracks.
 In other words, hearing two tracks in combination is an entirely different experience than hearing each track individually.
 This is where Inter-plugin Communication comes into play: it allows the plug-ins to talk to one another, which effectively means they can hear what's happening on the other tracks to suggest or allow you to make better choices in crafting the musical experience.

 Inter-plugin Communication also allows you to make adjustments to multiple plug-ins at once from the interface of one plug-in.
 Visual Mixer is a perfect example of this.
-It allows you to create a mix graphically, and each adjustment you make in the Visual Mixer automatically applies the appropriate gain, panning, and width changes on the relevant track, as long as it contains an Insight 2, Nectar 3, Neutron 3, Ozone 9, Relay, or VocalSynth 2 plug-in.
-Tonal Balance Control, on the other hand, includes integrated access to any instance of Neutron and Ozone EQs, allowing you to easily address your low end, dynamic range, and playback translation issues.
+It allows you to create a mix graphically, and each adjustment you make in the Visual Mixer automatically applies the appropriate gain, panning, and width changes on the relevant track, as long as it contains a Neoverb, Insight 2, Nectar 3 Plus, Neutron 3, Ozone 9, Relay, or VocalSynth 2 plug-in.
+Tonal Balance Control 2, on the other hand, includes integrated access to any instance of Neutron and Ozone EQs, allowing you to easily address your low end, dynamic range, and playback translation issues.

 This is technology at its best.
 Less switching between plug-ins means you can do better work faster.